openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 Contexts can influence non-standalone expressions, and implicit conversions are possible in various kinds of *conversion contexts*.
-The following kinds of contexts have different rules for non-standalone expression typing and allow conversions in some, but not all expression types:
+The following kinds of contexts have different rules for non-standalone expression typing, and allow conversions in some, but not all expression types:

 -  Assignment and call contexts: expression type must be compatible with